Praneetha2114/security-log-analyzer/README.md

 192.168.1.10	High
 10.0.0.5	Medium

-Matching IPs are flagged as higher risk.
+If a suspicious IP matches the database, the threat level is included in the incident report.

-Security Incident Report
+4. Security Incident Report

 Detected incidents are exported to an Excel report.